Brethland/Brethland/README.md

 2. [hoshi](https://github.com/Brethland/hoshi), a 5-stage cpu in Rust.
 3. [sOS](https://github.com/Brethland/sOS), a WIP x86 OS.

-You may find some parts of [This repo](https://github.com/Brethland/LEARNING-STUFF) interesting.
+You may find some parts of [this repo](https://github.com/Brethland/LEARNING-STUFF) interesting.

 ## Current
-I am currently working on a Private Tracker site called [SOPT](https://github.com/NJUPT-NYR/SOPT).
+I am currently working on a private tracker site called [SOPT](https://github.com/NJUPT-NYR/SOPT).

-I was once a member of NJUPT SAST, you can find some useful works [here](https://github.com/NJUPT-SAST-Technology-Center).

-I may be slow to reply, but any suggestions and questions are welcomed!
+I may be slow to reply, but any question is welcomed!

 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=brethland&layout=compact" />